-Having bought the Ritz for £75 million in 1995, the Barclay brothers, who also own the Telegraph newspaper and are worth around £8 billion, were likely to turn huge profit regardless of the problems with the casino.
+Having bought the Ritz for £75 million in 1995, the Barclay brothers, who also own the Telegraph newspaper and are worth around £8 billion, were likely to turn huge net win regardless of the problems with the casino.
 An increase in gambling regulation and a drop in the amount of wealthy gamblers from the Far East who attended the venue were part of the reason why it was a failing enterprise.

 Hard Rock Bought the Licence

 The Ritz Club closed its doors for the final time in March 2020, with the official announcement about its permanent closure coming three months later.
 That meant that there was a casino licence up for grabs, given the manner in which the United Kingdom Gambling Commission effectively operates a one-in, one-out policy.
 This is due to the fact that there are only a limited number of licences in use at any one time.

 Hard Rock International, which is owned by the Seminole Tribe in Florida, was keen to add to the locations in which it already had casinos.
 It already had a casino in Las Vegas as well as one in Cincinnati, with international venues in the likes of Japan also planned.
 By buying the casino licence from the Ritz Club, Hard Rock gave itself the possibility of opening up a casino in England’s capital city in the future.